The Dangers of Too Much Stuff

 Another shock awaited Stewart.
 After the fire had been extinguished, firefighters went door to door throughout the building in a secondary sweep to ensure all occupants were safely evacuated.
 Stewart said they found another 14 units packed with possessions — not to the extent of unit 2424, but, as Stewart said, "it was the same problem."

 The problem was a severe version of what is known as compulsive hoarding, a psychological condition in which people accumulate or are unable to discard possessions.
-[See "What is compulsive hoarding?" on this page.]
 In an extreme case like the Wellesley Street fire, the sheer volume of chaotically arrayed material was sufficient to create a serious threat of blocked occupant egress, difficult access for first responders, easier ignition or a greater chance of rapid or severe fire growth, and even structural collapse.
 Stewart, like many firefighters, had fought fires in hoarding households before, but he’d never seen a situation like the one he witnessed on September 24.

 In response, an alarmed Toronto Fire Marshal’s office issued statements urging landlords and property owners to inform local fire departments of instances of hoarding where they believe it poses a fire safety risk.
 The fire has prompted Stewart to speak out in workshops and meetings to raise awareness that compulsive hoarding can be dangerous not only for residents and their neighbors, but for first responders.
 "Our guys and ladies took a hell of a beating," he said of the Wellesley Street fire.
 "They shouldn’t be taking that beating."